O1ahmad/ansible-role-openssh/README.md

               ForwardAgent: 'no'
         # custom settings for user-account-1
         user-account-1:
-          # add and forward keys on connections to machines with hostnames matching the dev domain
+          # add and forward keys on connections to machines with the hostname matching dev-user.dev.net
           'host "dev-user.dev.net"':
             keyword: "Match"
             options: